-Shirts: Appropriate undergarments that provide proper cover shall be worn.
+2. Shirts: All blouses and shirts must be clean and neat.
+See-through or fishnet fabrics, halter tops, off-the-shoulder or low-cut tops, bare midriffs are prohibited.
+Appropriate undergarments that provide proper cover shall be worn.
 Clothes shall be sufficient to conceal undergarments at all times.
-All blouses and shirts, except for authorized school spirit shirts, must have a collar or turtleneck and be properly buttoned.
-“Henley” style shirts are not permitted.
+All blouses and shirts, must be properly buttoned.
+"Henley" style shirts are not permitted.
 Oversized shirts that present a safety concern are not acceptable.
-All blouses and shirts must be clean and neat.
-See-through or fishnet fabrics, halter tops, off-the-shoulder or low-cut tops, bare midriffs are prohibited.

-2. Jewelry/Personal Items: Piercings may only be worn in the ears.
-Personal items, clothing, jewelry, backpacks, binders, gym bags, water bottles, etc., shall be free of writing, pictures or any other insignia which are crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likenesses, which display gang symbols, or which advocate racial, ethnic or religious prejudice.
+3. Jewelry/Personal Items: Piercings may only be worn in the ears.
+Personal items, clothing, jewelry, backpacks, binders, gym bags, water bottles, etc., shall be free of writing, pictures or any other insignia which are crude, vulgar, profane or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions and likenesses, which display weapons of any kind, which promote violence, which display gang symbols, or which advocate racial, ethnic or religious prejudice.
 Clothing or other items that materially interfere with schoolwork, create disorder or disrupt the educational process are not allowed.
 Also prohibited are jewelry items that may potentially cause injury, sunglasses (exceptions include medical reasons), and other decorations, ornaments and accessories not appropriate for elementary or middle school.

 Please Note: The State of California has determined that "A pupil who goes to school without proper attention having been given to personal cleanliness or neatness of dress, may be sent home to be properly prepared for school, or shall be required to prepare himself/herself for the classroom before entering."
 (California Administrative Code, Title V, Section 302) 1994.